Diocese of Evansville: 1960 to 1990

 The population of downtown Evansville declined in the 1960s, forcing the diocese to close Assumption Cathedral in 1965.
 Holy Trinity Church, the home of the chancery since 1957, was named the pro-cathedral, for the diocese.

 After Grimmelsman retired in 1965, Pope Paul VI appointed Auxiliary Bishop Paul Leibold of the Archdiocese of Cincinnati as the second bishop of Evansville.
 Three years later in 1969, Paul VI named Leibold as archbishop of Cincinnati.
-The pope appointed Monsignor Francis Shea of the Diocese of Nashville as Leibold's replacement in Evansville.
+The pope appointed Francis Shea of the Diocese of Nashville as Leibold's replacement in Evansville.
 Shea constructed a new mission church in Santa Claus, Indiana, in 1967.
-The diocese also expanded facilities at St. John Home in Evansville and the Providence Home in Jasper.
-The diocese also made these changes:
+St. John's High School in Loogootee was destroyed by fire in 1969.
+The diocese then sold the property to the local school system.
+The diocese also sold St. Ferdinand High School in the late 1960s.